3 competitions

 The responsibility of corporations, individuals and organisations as to their effect on society

-The social and environmental commitment of a corporation (CSR) means that corporate leadership integrates social responsibilities in their activities and investments: well-being at work, in-house training, equal opportunities, occupational health, environmental care, respect for the public.
+The social and environmental commitment of a corporation (CSR) means that corporate leadership integrates environmental concerns (climate, biodiversity, pollution etc.) but also social concerns in their activities and investments: well-being at work, in-house training, equal opportunities, occupational health, environmental care, respect for the public.